-Webelos is an acronym for We'll Be Loyal Scouts.
-The Webelos program is designed to prepare Cub Scouts to join a Scouts BSA troop.
+The Arrow of Light badge or rank is designed to prepare Cub Scouts to join a Scouts BSA troop.

 A den is a small group of youth-an ideal size is eight, but you may have more or less.
 The ideal den is formed with Cub Scouts of the same school grade.
-Your Webelos den may be all fourth graders or all fifth graders, or you may have Scouts from both grades.
+Ideally, your Arrow of Light den is made up of only fifth graders who are preparing to join Scouts BSA.